How Height Plays a Role in Avian Aggression

-Each year, many parrots are given away or relinquished to shelters because owners, while meaning well, do not invest the time to learn how to combat behavioral issues.
-A parrot will try to establish its place in the pecking order in relation to its human flock.
-The onus is on the owner to foster peaceful coexistence with a companion parrot by understanding the significance of height factors and how these play a role in development of aggression.
+Each year, many parrots are given away or relinquished to shelters because owners, while meaning well, do not invest the time to learn how to address instinctual and behavioral issues.
+The onus is on the owner to foster peaceful coexistence with a companion parrot by understanding the significance of height factors and how these may play a role in development of aggressive behaviors.
 With proper care and handling, a parrot can become a delightful member of the family for many years to come.

 Aggression in Companion Parrots

 Certainly, aggression in a companion parrot may have more than one cause and height may be only one of many factors contributing to undesirable behaviors that need to be addressed and dealt with.

-Author's note: Avian behaviorism is a relatively newer and evolving field and as such, theories change as to what constitutes the "why" behind certain types of psittacine behavior.
+Avian behaviorism is an evolving field and theories change as to the "why" behind certain types of psittacine behavior.
 In recent years, conflicting theories have emerged about height and whether it is a factor in aggression.
-Having lived and worked with different species of parrots and noticing a remarkable difference in aggression levels dependent upon positioning, I stand by my recommendations about height and how it can be a factor in aggressive behavior in psittacines.
+Having lived/worked with different species of parrots and noticing a remarkable difference in behavior, dependent upon positioning, I stand by my recommendations about height and how it can play a role.

 - Blanchard, Sally, The Beak Book: Understanding, Preventing, and Solving Aggression and Biting Behaviors in Companion Parrots, Companion Parrot Behavioral Solution Series: Volume I, PBIC Inc, 2002